MARITIME LABOUR CONVENTION (MLC 2006)

-In addition to the above and to illustrate best practice, YPI CREW has a yearly MLC 2006 audit by Lloyds Register in order to obtain a statement of compliance.
+To further our compliance, YPI CREW undergoes a yearly MLC 2006 audit by Lloyd's Register in order to obtain a statement of compliance.
 This process is purely on a voluntary basis.
-We value it as it gives our clients and candidates the assurance that proper recruitment procedures are adhered to at YPI CREW.
+We value it as it gives our clients and candidates the assurance that correct recruitment procedures are adhered to at YPI CREW.
 To ask for a copy of our current statement of compliance please click here.

 Over the years we have attended various MLC 2006 familiarisation and training procedures.
-The YPI CREW team have their own copy of the MLC 2006 for easy referral.
+The YPI CREW team each have their own copy of the MLC 2006 for easy referral.

 The ILO’s Maritime Labour Convention 2006 (MLC 2006) provides comprehensive rights and protection at work for more than 1.2 million of the world’s seafarers.
 The Convention aims to achieve both decent work for seafarers and secure economic interests in fair competition for quality shipowners.
 The new labour standard consolidates and updates more than 68 international labour standards related to the Maritime sector adopted over the last 80 years.